BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 3. **Calls the constructor function** with the newly created object as its `this` context.
 4. **Returns the new object**, effectively creating an instance.

 By using the new keyword, JavaScript automates this process, making object creation with constructors easier and more intuitive.
+In fact, this entire process mirrors how classes work behind the scenes.

+## Summary

+### In JS we have fours ways to create a new instance of an object:

+1. By using an object literal
+2. By using a factory function
+3. By using the class syntax
+4. By using a function constructor

+### What is an own member